1951 FENDER NOCASTER

 *Some Fender fanatics obsess over every tiny detail and variant in the instruments.
 This shot taken from under the pickguard shows a rare feature found on some early Teles: a round hole that served as the midpoint for the neck pickup’s wiring.

 Some Fender fans are obsessed with every minute detail and variation in the instruments.
-This photo taken from behind the pickguard reveals a rare feature found on some early Telecasters: a round hole that served as a midpoint for the neck pickup’s wiring.
+This photo taken from behind the pickguard shows a rare feature found on some early Telecasters: a round hole that served as a midpoint for the neck pickup’s wiring.

 1951 Fender Nocaster #0757 Detailed Specifications

-This specification was used only for a brief period from early to mid-1951, making it an extremely rare model.
+This specification was available only for a brief period from early to mid-1951, making it an extremely rare model.
 The Fender decal clearly shows where the lettering was scraped off by hand, with the area beneath the text looking slightly rough.
 This is a detail unique to the Nocaster, and it clearly indicates that the decal has not been reapplied.

 The handwritten date also speaks to the era.